rafailpapastamou/rafailpapastamou/README.md

 ## Projects

 - [Cinema Booking App](https://github.com/rafailpapastamou/cinema-booking-app): An Android app for a cinema booking system
+  - This application is developed as a solo university project for a software engineering class.
   - Technologies used:
     - Android
     - Kotlin